-Arts Heritage & Culture
+Arts, Heritage & Culture

-The Discovery North Bay Museum has been a local voice of history and education in the community since 1973.
+The North Bay Museum has been a local voice of history and education in the community since 1973.
 The museum is housed in the historical location of the former Canadian Pacific Railway Station.

 The city also has a strong presence in performance arts.
 Theatre groups range from the Dreamcoat Fantasy Theatre's children's productions and secondary school dance troupes, to theatre companies from Nipissing University and Canadore College.
 There is always a show to check out!

-Canada Day is always an exciting day to spend at the North Bay's waterfront.
+Canada Day is always an exciting day to spend at North Bay's waterfront.
 Every year the North Bay & District Multicultural Centre hosts the Multicultural Showcase.
 Local singers, musicians, and dancers get up on the outdoor stage to share their cultural talent.